- 5 Important Steps to Take After a Data Breach

 Data breaches can happen at any time to any company, even large-scale enterprises, which means our information is always at a high risk of being compromised.
 If compromised, what do you do after a data breach?
 Are there steps you can take to protect your data after it’s stolen?
-The answer is yes, and we’ve compiled some helpful tips to follow in the aftermath of a data breach.
+The answer is yes, and we’ve compiled some helpful tips to follow in the aftermath.

 5 Important Steps to Take After a Data Breach

 If your information has been compromised, it's up to you to protect your accounts and data following the breach.
 Although the company that was hacked may offer identity theft services free of charge, you still need to do your due diligence to ensure your identity (and money) isn't stolen.
 Here's what you'll need to do:

 - Contact your financial institutions